By Theresa Harding

 Foods rich in natural healthy bacteria that your body can make use of include yogurt, kefir, kimchi, kombucha tea, and sauerkraut.
 If you want an extra probiotic boost, then probiotic supplements, particularly those that contain prebiotics to feed the bacteria, are great for this time of year.

-Like ginger, curcumin has anti-inflammatory and anti-oxidant properties; but it also has anti-microbial features too, combatting bacteria, viruses, and fungi.
+Like ginger, the curcumin in turmeric has anti-inflammatory and anti-oxidant properties; but it also has anti-microbial features too, combatting bacteria, viruses, and fungi.
 A great way to get turmeric into your diet is by adding it to your smoothies, cooked eggs, vegetables, or other favorite dishes.

 Green tea is a beverage that has been consumed in Eastern cultures for centuries.
 It’s rich in phenols, with great antioxidant properties.
 Additionally, it’s useful to know that powdered green teas (matcha, for example) release their antioxidants much quicker than whole leaf teas.

-The antioxidant benefits of green tea provide a whole variety of potential advantages, from protecting against heart disease, to reducing your risk of cancer.
+The antioxidant benefits of green tea provide a whole variety of potential advantages – from protecting against heart disease to reducing your risk of cancer.

 That aside, the antioxidants in green tea are beneficial in offering general support and adding strength to your immune system.
 Antioxidants protect against damage from compounds known as free radicals, which can keep your immune system healthy.

-Honey has antioxidant and antimicrobial properties, which help fight infections from viruses, bacteria and fungi.
+Honey has antioxidant and antimicrobial properties, which help fight infections from viruses, bacteria, and fungi.
 The antimicrobial activity of honey appears to be due to its high sugar content, as well as hydrogen peroxide.

-These three mushrooms can be found in supplement form from your local health food store or purchased online at vitacost.com or iherb.com.
+These three mushrooms can be found in supplement form at your local health food store or purchased online at vitacost.com or iherb.com.
 I like to take them during the winter months as a preventive measure for that added protection.

-Kiwifruit is a great source of vitamin E!
+Kiwi fruit is a great source of vitamin E!
 It helps protect your body from viral and bacterial infections.
 While the jury is still out on whether vitamin C helps boost immunity, kiwi has more of it than most citrus fruits, including oranges – and that can’t be a bad thing.